M

 How the US Navy body fat formula works

-The Navy method uses circumference measurements and height to estimate body fat percentage.
-It was developed by Hodgdon and Beckett (1984) and is used by the US military for fitness assessments.
-The formulas use logarithms to account for fat distribution patterns.
+The Navy method uses simple tape-measure circumferences and height to estimate body fat percentage.
+It was published by Hodgdon and Beckett in 1984 and validated against hydrostatic weighing, which is why it remains a popular free at-home estimate.
+The formulas use logarithms to account for the way fat distributes around the trunk, neck, and hips, and they differ by sex.

 SexFormula